glessard/swift-evolution/proposals/nnnn-bitwise-copyable.md

 ## Proposed solution

-To allow types to advertise their bitwise copyability, a new protocol `BitwiseCopyable` is proposed.
+To allow types to advertise their triviality (or "bitwise copyability"), a new protocol `BitwiseCopyable` is proposed.

 Why a protocol?
 Protocols allow generic code to abstract over types that all provide some capability.